sandiegopython/test-driven-django-development/tutorials/02-models.rst

 Creating a model
 ----------------

-First let's create a blog entry model.
+First, let's create a blog entry model by writing the code below in our `blog/models.py` file.
 Models are objects used to interface with your data, and are described in the `Django model documentation`_.
-This will correspond to a database table which will hold our blog entry.
+Our model will correspond to a database table which will hold the data for our blog entry.
 A blog entry will be represented by an instance of our ``Entry`` model class and each ``Entry`` model instance will identify a row in our database table.

 .. _Django model documentation: https://docs.djangoproject.com/en/1.7/topics/db/models/